FNLHub/topographic-sand-map/Unity.md

 9. Press `Ctrl+B` to build.

 ## Alignment
-Once you have the program setup with a projector and a Kinect sensor, use these keybindings to align the camera and projector.
-The program uses coordinates in 3d to map out the base of the table and then each corner has it's own max height.
-In effect, this makes a hexahedron where the vertical lines are parallel to the depth (because the upper and lower bounds of each corner must be in the same 2d alignment).
+Once you have the program setup with a projector and a Kinect sensor, use these instructions and the keybindings below to align the camera and projector.
+The program uses coordinates in 3d to map out the base of the table and then each corner has it's own base and max height.
+In effect, this can project from any hexahedron (solid with 6 quadrilateral sides) where the vertical lines are all parallel.

+Steps:
+- Select any corner using `1234`, place your hand in a resting position above the corner parallel to an axis, then adjust it with `wasd` until it lines up.
+Then turn your hand in the perpendicular direction and adjust again.
+For any input you may use `left shift` to move faster.
+Repeat for each corner.
+- Flatten the surface and adjust the minimum height using `r` and `f`, you should see no contour lines (look at the monitor screen to see it more clearly).
+- Find a solid object and place it near each corner, then use `t` and `g` to adjust the maximum height until it is consistent everywhere.
+- Congrats!
+The table should now be roughly aligned.
+Press `right shift + s` to save the preset.
+This preset will be loaded whenever the program is run, or when `right shift + l` is pressed.

+## Keybindings

+Corner selection:

 `Backtick` - Select all corners